ecrin-github/DataAggregator/README.md

 The program represents the fourth stage in the 4 stage MDR extraction process:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download => Harvest => Import => **Aggregation**<br/><br/>
 For a much more detailed explanation of the extraction process,and the MDR system as a whole, please see the project wiki (landing page at https://ecrin-mdr.online/index.php/Project_Overview).<br/>
-In particular, for the Aggregation process, please see: https://ecrin-mdr.online/index.php/Aggregating_Data<br/>
+In particular, for the Aggregation process, please see:<br/>
+https://ecrin-mdr.online/index.php/Aggregating_Data<br/>
 http://ecrin-mdr.online/index.php/Identifying_Links_between_Studies<br/>
-and linkeed pages.
+and linked pages.

 ### Provenance
 * Author: Steve Canham